Celia Bannerman: Career

-Bannerman has a long association with Sands Films starting by playing "Biddy" in Christine Edzards's film "Biddy" followed by setting up Edzard's first big feature film "Little Dorrit" and casting the 200 actors.
-"Little Dorrit" was nominated for Oscars and won the LA Film Critics Award.
-Also for Sands Films she cast "The Fool", "As You Like It" and "A Dangerous Man: Lawrence after Arabia" which won an Emmy for Best Drama.
+Bannerman has a long association with Sands Films, starting by playing the title character Biddy in Christine Edzard's film Biddy followed by setting up Edzard's first big feature film Little Dorrit and casting the 200 actors.
+Little Dorrit was nominated for two Oscars and won the LA Film Critics Award.
+Also for Sands Films she cast The Fool, As You Like It and A Dangerous Man: Lawrence After Arabia which won an Emmy for Best Drama.

-She has been a Dialect Coach and a Children's Acting Coach on several movies including Seven Years in Tibet, Two Brothers, The Boy in the Striped Pyjamas and Nanny McPhee.
+She has been a dialect coach and a children's acting coach on several movies including Seven Years in Tibet, Two Brothers, The Boy in the Striped Pyjamas and Nanny McPhee.

 Family

-She is married to Edward Klein.
-Parents Hugh Bannerman and Hilda Bannerman, née Diamond.
-Brother Julian Bannerman.
+Bannerman is married to Edward Klein.
+Her parents were Hugh Bannerman and Hilda Bannerman, née Diamond.
+Her brother is Julian Bannerman.